DragonProdHax/hot-cocoa/README.md

 ```

 ## Support us
-If you like Mocha and would like to support the development, you can donate to me [here](https://buymeacoffee.com/proudparrot2).
+If you like Hot-Chocolate and would like to support the development, you can donate to me [here](https://buymeacoffee.com/proudparrot2).
 It helps with server costs, domains, and otherwise financially supports me.